Nabil Fayyad

 Nabil Fayyad, (نبيل فياض, born Mouhamad Nabil Fayyad; 1955 – 21 August 2022) was a Syrian intellectual and researcher known for his critical examinations of Islam.
 Born into a Sunni Muslim family, Fayad drew controversy throughout his career for his outspoken views on religious issues.

 He produced more than 70 works on religion and politics, including both original writings and translations.
 His notable publications include Differences Among Qur'anic Manuscripts, Nietzsche and Religion, Christ and Mythology, and An Introduction to the Comparative Religion Project.
 Fayyad was detained by intelligence services on October 3, 2004, in Al-Naseriyah, Rif Dimashq, without clear or publicly stated reasons.
 He was released after 33 days.
 During his detention, he was represented by attorney Anwar al-Bunni.
-Fayyad served as the official spokesperson of the Liberal Gathering in Syria, an organization he co-founded with Jihad Nosra.
+Fayyad served as the official spokesperson of the Liberal Gathering in Syria, an organization he co-founded with Jihad Nasra.
 The group was disbanded while he was in detention.